ProjectBarks/connect4-leaderboard/README.md

                         agent who took less time.
 - [ ] **Duration Ordering** - Agents with identical win rates should be ordered by least amount of time taken to win as a secondary sort component.
+- [ ] **Upload Files** - Code must be submitted in plain text but it users should be allowed to upload files instead.

 ## License
 [MIT License](./LICENSE)